Spiff Alternative: Commission Software Without the Enterprise Complexity

 What it does well:

-• Flat-rate pricing removes the per-seat math entirely.
-A 5-rep team and a 40-rep team on Scale pay the same $199/month.
+• Flat-rate pricing at every tier means cost is predictable regardless of headcount.
+A 10-rep team and a 60-rep team on Scale pay the same $199/month.

-• Implementation takes days, not months.
-No professional services required.
+• Implementation is typically days, not months.
+No sandbox testing or professional services required.

-• Rep-facing dashboards and PDF payout statements at every tier.
+• Rep dashboards and PDF payout statements are included at every tier.

 Honest limitations:

-• CRM integration is on the Scale plan ($199/month).
-Starter and Growth use CSV upload, which means a manual data export step remains.
+• CRM integration (Salesforce and HubSpot) is available only on the Scale plan ($199/month).
+Starter and Growth rely on CSV exports.

 • No multi-currency support.
-International teams with different-currency commissions should look elsewhere.
+International teams with currency-denominated commissions need a different solution.

 • No ASC-606 compliance tooling.
-If capitalized commission expense reporting is a requirement, QuotaPath or CaptivateIQ handle this; Carvd doesn't.
+If revenue recognition compliance is a requirement, Carvd isn't the right fit.

 QuotaPath

-How it works: QuotaPath connects natively to Salesforce and HubSpot on all paid plans.
-The earnings forecasting feature — "if I close these three deals, what do I earn this quarter?" — is a strong rep experience differentiator.
-Growth tier adds ASC-606 compliance tooling; Premium adds payroll integration via Rippling.
+How it works: QuotaPath connects to Salesforce and HubSpot natively on all paid plans.
+Reps can forecast their own commission earnings by modeling pipeline scenarios in real time.
+Growth tier includes ASC-606 compliance.
+Premium adds payroll integration via Rippling.

 What it does well: